-There’s no better place to end the week in Brisbane than Eagle Street Pier.
+There’s no better place to end the week in Brisbane than Eagle Street Pier and its neighbour – Howard Smith Wharves.
 Every Friday, Brisbane’s inner-city work and student crowd flock to the riverside bars to cheers to the weekend.
-Get acquainted with the best riverside bars: Fridays, Blackbird, Bar Pacino, Riverland and River Bar.
+Get acquainted with the best riverside bars: Fridays, Blackbird, Bar Pacino, Riverland, River Bar, Felons and Mr Percival’s.

 8. Eat pancakes at midnight